 Old injuries are often hindered from fully healing due to the way we hold tension, and the protection mechanisms we put in place (i.e. tension) for an acute injury often turn into secondary issues later on when we habituate that tension pattern beyond it's initial useful period.

 There are no formal exercises, although it's common to encourage a lying down "exercise" called Constructive Rest.
 It's an exploration of how you respond to movement and situations, and how to become aware of habituated tension and prevent it.
-It allows you to become more you, without the unnecessary habits that get picked up along the way, allowing you to move more freely and economically.
+It allows you to become more you, without the unnecessary habits that get picked up along the way, allowing you to move more freely and efficiently.
 A skill for self development that can be applied to any activity whether that's sitting at your computer, running, gardening or picking up your kids and pushing the buggy.

 The Alexander Technique has been clinically proven for back pain with NHS funded gold standard randomised trials with the results published in the British Medical Journal, and is recommended by backcare.org.uk and Dentists Provident, the main health insurers for the dental profession in the UK.